 Bonus tip: If you have minor children at home (or adult children with special needs), don’t rely on naming guardians in your Will alone.
 Create a comprehensive Kids Protection Plan to ensure your children’s care is covered not just for the long-term, but for the immediate term as well and no one you don’t want raising your kids ever has a chance to take control.

-Contact Pierchoski Estate Law at 931.363.7222 about scheduling a Family Wealth Planning Session so we can talk about designing a plan that fits the needs of you and your family.
+Contact Pierchoski Estate Law at 931.363.7222 about scheduling a Family Vision Meeting so we can talk about designing a plan that fits the needs of you and your family.
 Surprisingly, sometimes the less you have, the more important it is to plan.